Data Augmentation for Seizure Prediction with Generative Diffusion Model: Methodology

-While training DiffEEG, the smaller the loss converges to, the higher the generation quality will be.
-We randomly cut out EEG samples from the training set and send their STFT spectrograms to the trained model as conditioner.
-In order to raise the diversity of the produced data, besides the randomly selected spectrograms, we also make use of the recombined spectrograms to each generate half of the data.
+We randomly cut out EEG samples from the training set and send their STFT spectrograms to the trained model as condition.
+To further raise the diversity of produced samples, besides the randomly selected spectrograms, we also make use of the recombined spectrograms to each generate half of the data.
 We randomly pick out three preictal samples from the training set, divide the time dimension of their STFT spectrogram into three segments, and randomly choose one sub-spectrogram from each samples for recombination.
 The spectrogram is then put into the trained DiffEEG to generate EEG signal.
-After generating enough preictal samples to equal the interictal samples, we mix them randomly and select 25\% of later samples in the training set for validation and the rest for training.
-During the training process, we choose the best model by using early stop to avoid overfitting.
+After generating enough preictal samples to equal the interictal samples, we mix them randomly and select 25\% of the later samples in the training set for validation and the rest for training.
+Early-stop strategy is utilized to avoid overfitting.
 The training stops unless the sensitivity and specificity are both the best for five epochs and the best model is then returned.
-A flow chart of the main process is shown in Fig. 4.
+Fig. \ref{fig6} is a flowchart of the main process.